Breakthrough hepatitis C treatment helps those in need of organ transplants

 “The only thing I knew about hepatitis C was that people get liver transplants because they had it,” Goodman said.
 “Once I was educated about it, there was no hesitation, not at all.”

-Hepatitis C is a viral disease afflicting an estimated 71 million people worldwide.
-Formerly, the infection was considered difficult to treat, requiring a year-long drug regimen that only cured about half of patients.
-But starting in 2011, a new class of antiviral medications dramatically improved outcomes, raising cure rates to nearly 100 percent.
+Hepatitis C is a viral disease that affects an estimated 71 million people worldwide.
+It used to be very difficult to treat.
+But seven years ago, a new class of anti-viral medications dramatically improved outcomes.

-Now, the progress in treating hepatitis is creating unexpected ripple effects in the world of organ transplants.
-Organs from hepatitis-positive donors were typically rejected by most transplant teams in all but the most desperate of cases, due to concerns over the infection causing post-transplant organ loss.
-But a select few centers, including the University of Chicago, have reconsidered that philosophy in light of the new hepatitis drugs.
+This progress in treating hepatitis C is creating unexpected ripple effects in the world of organ transplants.
+Organs from hepatitis C-positive donors were typically rejected by most transplant teams in all but the most desperate of cases, due to concerns over the infection causing post-transplant organ loss.
+But a few select centers, including UChicago Medicine, have reconsidered that philosophy in light of the new drugs.

-“Hepatitis C is the easiest thing we treat these days.
-We can cure almost everyone,” said Michael Charlton, professor of medicine, director of the Center for Liver Diseases, and co-director of the Transplantation Institute.
-“So if we take livers that are really healthy from young, heroic donors who had hepatitis C and offer those to patients who have these life-threatening or quality of life-altering conditions, they can get a transplant much sooner.”
+“Hepatitis C is the easiest thing we treat these days and we can cure almost everyone,” said, Michael Charlton, MD, director of the Center for Liver Diseases at UChicago Medicine.
+“So if we take livers that are really healthy from young, heroic donors who had hepatitis C and offer them to patients who have life-threatening or quality of life-altering conditions, they can get a transplant much sooner.”

-Goodman said he appreciated the frankness and honesty with which Charlton and his other physicians — including David T. Rubin and surgeons Talia Baker and Adam Bodzin — presented him with the choice.
-As he looks forward to a very meaningful first holiday season post-transplant with his family, he expressed his deep gratitude for the team presenting him with this little-known option.
+Goodman said he appreciated the honesty with which Charlton and his other physicians – including David T. Rubin, co-director of the Digestive Diseases Center and surgeon Talia Baker presented him with the choice.

 Liver Transplant Program